Case study · Sovereign tier

 Dr. Janelle Thompson · Epiphany Wellness · Nexten Summit Accra 2026.
 Sixteen analytical outputs covering competency extraction, gap mapping, two costed pathways, regulatory architecture, and a separate Decision-Maker Briefing.

-• Sovereign Mirror
+• Sovereign Intelligence Decision Protocol

-Sovereign Mirror — Domestic Resource Mobilisation
+Sovereign Intelligence Decision Protocol — Domestic Resource Mobilisation

 Open in new tab ↗